 - Pile Reversal / Shading: Due to the changes in pile and weave direction shading or shift lines may occur and are a natural characteristic or carpets and floor rugs.
 From certain angles particular areas may appear lighter or darker than others.
 This is caused by pile reflecting the light differently in the affected areas.
 This is a feature characteristic or cut and loop pile floor rugs, especially solid colours.

-- Shedding: This is a normal characteristic of floor rugs, particularly staple or spun yarn products made from natural fibres such as wool or jute.
-It is caused by some of the outside fibres or yarn bundles becoming detached during early wear stages.
-Regular vacuuming using a good quality vacuum cleaner will hasten the removal of any loose fibres.
+- Shedding: This is a normal characteristic of floor rugs, particularly staple or spun yarn and felted products made from natural fibres such as wool or jute.
+It is caused by some of the outside fibres or yarn bundles becoming detached.
+Regular vacuuming using a good quality vacuum cleaner (no rotating head) will hasten the removal of any loose fibres.

 - Pop Ups: Due to the type of weaving, there will be short fibres popping up while the floor rug settles.
 These can be trimmed or pushed through.